 The mining industry's current approach to energy disclosure is fragmented, self-reported, and largely unverifiable.
 Sustainability certifications vary widely in methodology, scope, and auditor independence.
-This creates material disclosure risk for any regulated entity seeking Bitcoin mining exposure.
+This creates material disclosure risk for any regulated entity seeking Bitcoin exposure.

 Sustainable Bitcoin Protocol was built specifically to resolve this verification gap — providing a standardized, auditable, and cryptographically secured attestation framework that meets institutional compliance requirements across jurisdictions.